DevilXD/TwitchDropsMiner/README.md

 - Stream-less drop mining - save on bandwidth.
 - Sharded websocket connection, allowing for tracking up to `8*50-2=398` channels at the same time.
+- Automatic drop campaigns discovery based on linked accounts (requires you to do [account linking](https://www.twitch.tv/drops/campaigns) yourself though)
 - Stream tags and drop campaign validation, so you don't end up watching a stream that can't earn you the drop.
 - Channel stream switching, when the one you were currently watching goes offline.
 - Cookie saving between sessions, so you don't need to login every time.
 - Mining is stopped automatically when the last available drop has been mined.

-**Not managed / TODO / manual:**

-- Adding additional drop campaigns from other games to your inventory (requires you to do [account linking](https://www.twitch.tv/drops/campaigns) yourself)

 **Usage:**